British Vogue appoints Chioma Nnadi as Edward Enninful’s successor

 Chioma Nnadi has been appointed head of editorial content at British Vogue, succeeding outgoing editor-in-chief Edward Enninful.

-Enninful, 51, resigned from one of fashion’s most coveted jobs in June, triggering months of speculation over who would replace him.
+Enninful, 51, resigned from one of fashion’s most coveted jobs in June, triggering months of speculation over his replacement and fuelling rumours of a power struggle between him and Vogue’s editor-in-chief, Anna Wintour.

-Following her appointment, London-born journalist Nnadi becomes the first Black woman to lead the magazine, following a 13-year career at Vogue in New York.
+Following her appointment, London-born journalist Nnadi becomes the first Black woman to lead the legendary fashion magazine since it was first published in 1916.

+Nnadi, who is currently based in New York, was notably absent from this week’s glitzy Vogue World event, the UK’s answer to the Met Gala.
+She will take up her new role in the London office of British Vogue on 9 October.

-Announcing Nnadi’s appointment on Monday 18 September, Anna Wintour praised her as “an editor and writer with an impeccable reputation”.
+Announcing Nnadi’s appointment on Monday 18 September, Anna Wintour praised her as “an editor and writer with an impeccable reputation”, describing her as a “beloved colleague” who would focus as much on music and culture as she would fashion.

-Enninful, whose reign as head of editorial content comes to an end after six years, described Nnadi as a “brilliant and unique talent with real vision” in a statement.
+Enninful’s reign as head of editorial content comes to an end after six years, with the Ghanaian-born British editor set to move to an advisory role in 2024.

-Meanwhile, Nnadi said she was “beyond excited” to be appointed the magazine’s head of editorial content, adding that London’s “boundary-pushg style and creative scene” has significantly influenced her worldview.

-After joining the publication as a writer in 2010, Nnadi rose through the ranks as she was promoted to fashion news director before taking over as editor of Vogue.com.
+His appointment in 2017 made Enninful the first man, and first Black person, to lead the magazine.

+He is credited with making the magazine more diverse and inclusive, and for reimagining what it means to be a British Vogue cover star – turning the spotlight on activists, frontline workers, as well as a “new vanguard of disabled talent” for this year’s May issue.

+During his term, British Vogue also published its first-ever braille edition for blind and partially sighted people.

+Enninful described Nnadi as a “brilliant and unique talent with real vision” in a statement.

+Born to a Nigerian father and Swiss-German mother, Nnadi grew up in central London and credited the city’s “boundary-pushing style and creative scene” as a key influence.

 Access unlimited streaming of movies and TV shows with Amazon Prime Video